pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/StringAbstractions.md

     form the single extended grapheme cluster of the flag character.

     Further, some `Character`s have multiple representations as collections of unicode scalars.
-For example, an "e" with an accute access only has one visual representation, yet there are two different sequences of unicode scalars that can represent that character:
+For example, an "e" with an accute accent only has one visual representation, yet there are two different sequences of unicode scalars that can represent that character:

     ```swift